Suley890/country-app/README.md

 ### Techniques used
 - CSS grid and flexbox for layout
-- useEffect hook and axios to get API data
+- UseEffect hook and axios to get API data
-- contextAPI and useLayoutEffect for changing theme
+- ContextAPI and useLayoutEffect for changing theme
-- react-router-dom to navigate to individual country pages
+- React-router-dom to navigate to individual country pages
-- useState to store state of dropdown, theme, search and API data
+- UseState to store state of dropdown, theme, search and API data